onzfonz/comp227/src/content/7/en/part7b.md

 ```

 If we were to do this, we would lose much of the benefit provided by the `useField` hook.
-Instead, come up with a solution that fixes the issue, but is still easy to use with spread syntax.
+Instead, *come up with a solution that fixes the issue, but is still easy to use with spread syntax*.

 #### 7.7: country hook

-Let's return to exercises [2.12-14](/part2/getting_data_from_server#exercises-2-11-2-14).
+Let's return to exercises [2.18-20](/part2/adding_styles_to_react_app#exercises-2-18-2-20).

-Use the code from <https://github.com/comp227/country-hook> as your starting point.
+We're going to start another repo by visiting <http://go.djosv.com/227lab7-2>

 The application can be used to search for a country's details from the <https://restcountries.com/> interface.
 If a country is found, the details of the country are displayed: